Prasanta-Hembram/Translation-work-list-for-Santali-language/README.md

 I use Crowdin and Transifex default dash.
 But when i do offline translation then i use [OmegaT](https://omegat.org/).
 I have added tmx and glossary files for translation.
 Please pardon me if i make any wrong translation !!!, you can correct me by making a pull request.
 You can use my tmx file for translating in your projects.
 ### Result output
 We got following by dowing hardwork translation:
 1. Translated Ol chiki version of [Ankidroid](https://play.google.com/store/apps/details?id=com.ichi2.anki).
 You can open and see it by selecting sat from language list in AnkiDroid.
+(72% complete)